sir-papi/march102025/README.md

     https://docs.brew.sh
 - [x] NOTES activated - yg tech new level; @ the baccarat
 - [x] oh Brother !
 0313 shouts to the D... but i went like 60m no pomodoro :parking: fcukin wit this... but i had to break from coding ... now read :book: & take it down :bed: to the point this not even getting proofed its over wit :peace_sign:

+no action all day.
+slept thru the sahoor.
+no activity all day.
+(1904)
+git to it.